-Ares Capital Corporation is a newly organized closed-end, non-diversified management investment company incorporated in Maryland that has filed an election to be treated as a business development company under the Investment Company Act of 1940.
+Ares Capital Corporation is a closed-end, non-diversified management investment company incorporated in Maryland that is regulated as a business development company under the Investment Company Act of 1940.
+We were founded in April 2004 and completed an initial public offering of our common stock on October 8, 2004.
 Our investment objectives are to generate both current income and capital appreciation through debt and equity investments.
-We intend to invest primarily in first and second lien senior loans and mezzanine debt, which in some cases may include an equity component, and, to a lesser extent, in equity investments in private middle market companies.
+We invest primarily in first and second lien senior loans and mezzanine debt, which in some cases may include an equity component, and, to a lesser extent, in equity investments in private middle market companies.

-We will be managed by Ares Capital Management LLC, an affiliate of Ares Management LLC, an independent Los Angeles based firm that manages investment funds that have approximately \$5.0 billion of committed capital.
-Ares Technical Administration LLC will provide the administrative services necessary for us to operate.
+We are managed by Ares Capital Management LLC, an affiliate of Ares Management LLC, an independent Los Angeles based firm that manages investment funds that have approximately \$6.1 billion of committed capital.
+Ares Technical Administration LLC provides the administrative services necessary for us to operate.